Mobsya/aseba/compile.Linux.md

 ## Compiling a different branch

-This will compile the master version of Aseba.
+This will compile the `release-1.6.x` version of Aseba.
-If you want to compile a specific branch instead, for instance `release-1.5.x`, just uncomment the line `cd aseba && git checkout release-1.5.x && cd ..`.
+If you want to compile a specific branch instead, for instance `release-1.5.x`, just change the line `cd aseba && git checkout release-1.6.x && cd ..`.
-Change `release-1.5.x` with the branch or tag you want to compile.
+Change `release-1.6.x` with the branch or tag you want to compile.

 ## Building packages